- 4 min read

 - Credit History: You cleaned up all the incorrect negative junk on your credit report.

-- LTV: You saved up for a down payment of more than 20% so you won’t need mortgage insurance.
-(Or you don’t want to miss the good housing market and are willing to pay for PMI on a conventional loan, or start with a FHA loan that only requires a 3.5% down payment)
+- LTV: You saved up for a down payment of more than 20%, so you won’t need mortgage insurance.
+(Or you don’t want to miss the good housing market and are willing to pay for PMI on a conventional loan, or start with an FHA loan that only requires a 3.5% down payment)

-- DTI: You paid off your credit cards, lowered you overall debt so that you can meet best rate DTI requirements of 36%.
+- DTI: You paid off your credit cards, and lowered your overall debt so that you can meet the best rate DTI requirements of 36%.